shusakai/skny/README.rst

 SKNY - SpatialKNifeY
 =====================

-**SKNY** is a tools for spatial anlysis stratified by distance from tumor solid for multiple platform such as Xenium, CosMx, and PhenoCycler. it automatically contours the tumor based on the spatial omics expression data and calculates the distance from this contour to each coordinate in space.
+**SKNY** is a tools for spatial anlysis stratified by distance from tumor for multiple platform such as Xenium, CosMx, and PhenoCycler.
+It automatically contours the tumor based on the spatial omics expression data and calculates the distance from this contour to each coordinate in space.
+Using this distance data, SKNY performs two analyses: 1) an evaluation of the infiltration or peripheral accumulation of various cells into the tumor within a ROI, and 2) a "single tumor microenvironment analysis" by bulk gene expression within the contour.

 AnnData object-based programming makes it compatible with scanpy, squidpy and stlearn.